cse-x345-fall-2017/2-first-hangman/README.md

                # position has been guessed, that letter will appear in `letters`.
                # Otherwise, it will be shown as an underscore
 used:          # A sorted list of the letters already guessed
-last_guessed:  # the last letter guessed by the player
+last_guess:    # the last letter guessed by the player
 ~~~

 This tally is used by projects we'll be writing later.
 It allows them to display the